adoptium/mirror-scripts/README.md

 # Release trigger scripts and process

-- triggerReleasePipeline.sh runs by Jenkins job and only run by scheduler "0 H 13-20 1,3,4,7,9,10 1-5"
+- triggerReleasePipeline.sh runs by Jenkins job build-scripts/utils/releaseTrigger_jdkXXu and only run by scheduler "H * 10-25 1,3,4,7,9,10 *"
-- It auto triggers release-openjdkXX-pipeline, with execption on jdk8 arm32Linux.
+- It auto triggers job build-scripts/release-openjdkXX-pipeline, with execption on jdk8 arm32Linux.
 Release champion should check GA tag from "https://github.com/adoptium/aarch32-jdk8u" and manual build jdk8 arm32Linux by using release-openjdk8-pipeline
 - It uses functions defined in common.sh and gets input from file releasePlan.cfg.
 Release champion should prepare to set the expected versions in releasePlan.cfg pre-release.
 It can also be used for e2e test when we manually create tag in adoptium mirror repo (example see comments in releasePlan.cfg)